RockLikeAmadeus/swe-toolbox/language-reference/c-reference/README.md

 # I'm starting a new software project with C

 _Notes on the structure and terminology of more complex, multi-file projects here.
 Talk about how code is organized in <language>, how files are named, common patterns for specific types of projects, and tools commonly used for scaffolding new projects.
 Keep it brief, and leave the details to [this page I haven't created yet].
 Delete this block once the reference for this language is "complete"_

+Refer to [Beej's Guide](https://beej.us/guide/bgc/html/split/multifile-projects.html#multifile-projects) for multi-file projects.
+But you should probably utilize the `make` utility in most cases.

 [contents]